Raskc/Raskc/README.md

 <p align="center">
   <b>Hi, I'm Edgar (aka Rask)!</b> <br>
+  Entrepreneurial software engineer who loves building things end-to-end —
-  Software engineer passionate about web, backend systems and game development.
+  from backend systems to frontend experiences, scalable infrastructures, and beyond.
-  Always looking to build scalable, creative and impactful projects.
 </p>

 ---

 ## 🚀 About Me

+I’m a developer with an **entrepreneurial mindset**: I don’t just code, I design, ship, and maintain real products.
-- 🎓 **Master in Computer Science @ EPITECH Paris**
-  Currently in my final year, with international experience at Dublin City University.
+Currently finishing my **Master in Computer Science @ EPITECH Paris** (with international experience at Dublin City University), I thrive on turning ideas into scalable, impactful solutions.

-- 🌍 Based in Paris, open to part-time internships, collaborations and global opportunities.
-- 🎮 Strong interest in **game development** (Lua/Roblox, C++, 3D systems) alongside web/backend work.
-- 🛠️ Enjoy working on scalable architectures, product-oriented solutions and AI-driven tools.
+I’ve worked across **backend, frontend, DevOps and architecture**, always curious to explore new tools and frameworks.
+Beyond coursework, I pushed myself into **gamedev as a side venture** (Roblox/Lua, C++), which grew into a real-world experience: handling communities, updates, monetization, and contracts.
+That journey sharpened my skills in **product thinking and ownership** — lessons I now apply to every project I take on.

 ---